 2016/17 Youth Climate-Adaptation Photo-voice Workshops

 JCJ supported a ‘Climate Photo-Voice’ project.
 This used visual storytelling to document, share, and showcase grassroots responses to climate impacts across urban communities in Bangladesh, China and Australia.
 Photo-voice workshops are an ideal mechanism to drive awareness and behaviour change.
-Over two years, Australian photographer Micheal Chew partnered with the International Centre for Climate Change and Development (ICCCAD) to run workshops in Dhaka, Bangladesh with youth aged 15-30.
-In 2019 and 2020, successful photovoice exhibitions were held in Dhaka and Melbourne, Australia to showcase the results.
+Over two years, Australian photographer Micheal Chew partnered with the International Centre for Climate Change and Development (ICCCAD) to run workshops in Dhaka, Bangladesh with around 100 youth aged 15-30.
+In 2019 and 2020, successful exhibitions were held in Dhaka and Melbourne, Australia to showcase the results.

 2016 Carteret Islanders support